dsmsuite/dsmsuite.github.io/index.md

 layout: default
 ---

-# Index page

-Some text

-## The cost of  complexity
+## The cost of software complexity

 It is well known that software complexity has a large impact of software quality.

-Architectural complexity is expensive as was shown by a study of Dan Sturtevant:

-More defects
+A study by Dan Sturtevant has shown that architectural complexity is expensive.

+Defect rate
 - 3.1X increase between periphery and core
 - 2.6X for McCabe, combined effect 8.3X